Frequently Asked Questions

 Yes.
 When making a gift of securities to NC State, please notify us before you make the transfer, and indicate that it is in support of Day of Giving.
 This will help us ensure your gift counts toward Day of Giving and receives proper credit and acknowledgment.
 If you are interested in making a gift of securities, please contact us at dayofgiving@ncsu.edu or 919-515-7827 for further instructions.

 Absolutely.
-On NC State’s Day of Giving, all gifts will be made through GiveGab, a nonprofit giving platform that allows donors to see their collective impact in real time.
-GiveGab is partnered with Stripe, a certified PCI Level 1 Service Provider (the most stringent level of certification possible), to process all gifts made through dayofgiving.ncsu.edu.
+On NC State’s Day of Giving, all gifts will be made through Bonterra, a nonprofit giving platform that allows donors to see their collective impact in real time.
+Bonterra is partnered with Stripe, a certified PCI Level 1 Service Provider (the most stringent level of certification possible), to process all gifts made through dayofgiving.ncsu.edu.
 Stripe's security documentation is available online.

-To determine if your gift is eligible for a match, search for your employer's program with our matching gifts search tool.
+To determine if your gift is eligible for a match, search for your employer's program at go.ncsu.edu/matchinggifts

 Email any additional questions to dayofgiving@ncsu.edu or call 919-515-7827.